 - Acute kidney injury – multifactorial from a combination of SIRS, hypotension, myoglobinuria, and any iatrogenic nephrotoxic agents

 - Treatment remains supportive, with careful fluid management; mannitol can be used in severe cases, especially with myoglobinuria

 - Endocrine complications – Direct fluid loss from the burns, third space losses, and kidney injury can lead to electrolyte imbalance, commonly results in initial hypernatraemia; subsequent hypokalaemia, hypomagnesaemia, hypocalcaemia, and hypophosphataemia

-- Gastrointestinal complications – these include paralytic ileus, Curling’s ulcer, and bacterial translocation
+- Gastrointestinal complications – these include paralytic ileus, Curling’s ulcer (see below), and bacterial translocation

 - Early enteral feeding often mitigates complications, aiming to maintain body weight and endocrine homeostasis

 A Curling’s ulcer is a gastric ulcer that can occur following severe burns.
 The significant reduction in plasma volume following the injury can lead to gastric mucosa ischaemia, leading to ulcer formation

 Patients admitted with severe burns who subsequently develop features of upper GI bleeding or perforation should be suspected to have a Curling’s ulcer.
 Indeed, any patient with significant burn injury should be started on PPI-therapy at admission to reduce this risk.